clarionut/6-channel-trg-sequencer/README.md

 The code has been massively reworked.
 Source code is now ~500 lines instead of the original 1658, but has all the original functionality.
 It also uses direct port manipulation for speed and the closest possible synchronisation of the trigger outputs.

-The version uploaded 16/09/2025 has some bug fixes (some mine, some from the original code) and also includes a screensaver which blanks the OLED after a user-defined period (30s by default).
+This version (uploaded 16/09/2025) has some bug fixes (some mine, some from the original code) and also includes a screensaver which blanks the OLED after a user-defined period (30s by default).
 The screensaver can be disabled by commenting out the #define line - see the source code for details.

 ### Alternative Hardware
 In addition to the I2C version, I have now created a version of the code to run on the same hardware as [my version of the Euclidean Rhythms module](https://github.com/clarionut/Euclidean_Rhythms).
 There's a speedup of ~35ms (2-3ms vs. 37ms per upload) per display refresh for SPI vs. I2C, which significantly improves performance.
 I'd recommend anyone interested in building one of these modules to use an SPI display.
 This version of the code is in the [6_chnlTrgSeq_SPI](https://github.com/clarionut/6-channel-trg-sequencer/tree/main/6_chnlTrgSeq_SPI) repository.